-In order to assure an optimum result, garments must be sprayed with a pretreatment liquid.
+In order to guarantee an optimum result, garments must be sprayed with a pretreatment liquid.
 This step is particularly crucial if the T-shirt is dark.
 The liquid allows the ink to really attach to the fibres for a vibrant result.

 Step 2 – Dry

 Step 3 – Prepare graphics

-3 – Load to the printer
+Step 4 – Load to the printer

 Carefully, the garment must be loaded onto the machine.
 To have the best possible results, the garment must be completely flat.
 A single wrinkle could ruin the entire process.

-4 – Print
+Step 5 – Print